netj/3x/docs/tutorial/README.md

 ### 3. Run Experiments

-3X provides two ways to execute your experiments: You can use its *graphical user interface (GUI)*, or the *command-line interface (CLI)*.
-The GUI is easy and intuitive to use, but you might want to have more sophisticated control over your execution, or control 3X from other systems and further automate parts of your experiment using the CLI.
-However, it is perfectly fine for you to use both GUI and CLI at the same time, and any changes you make on one-side will be reflected to the other.
+3X provides two ways to execute your experiments:
+You can use its *graphical user interface (GUI)*, or the *command-line interface (CLI)*.
+The GUI is easy and intuitive to use, but you might want to have more sophisticated control over your execution, or to control 3X from other systems and further automate parts of your experiment using the CLI.
+However, it is perfectly fine for you to use both GUI and CLI at the same time, and any changes you make on one side will be reflected to the other.

 #### 3.1.
 Start GUI